connorjburton/captain-cold/README.md

 ## [GitHub Actions](https://github.com/features/actions)
 Triggered on push to master, this will build our image, push to ECR and point Lamda at our new image.

 We could stop here and use GitHub Actions to run our script, as it's a once a day script, we could simply run `go run .` instead of building an image and running Lamda.
-However, the taken approach gives a better idea on how to deploy serverless applications correctly.
+However, the taken approach gives a better idea on how to deploy serverless applications in the real world.

 ## [ECR](https://aws.amazon.com/ecr/)
 Push our image to ECR to be used within Lamda.